 Our Board of Directors oversees the management of risks inherent in the operation of our business and the implementation of our business strategies.
 Our Board of Directors performs this oversight role by using several different levels of review.
 In connection with its reviews of the operations and corporate functions of our Company, our Board of Directors addresses the primary risks associated with those operations and corporate functions.
 In addition, our Board of Directors reviews the risks associated with our Company's business strategies periodically throughout the year as part of its consideration of undertaking any such business strategies.
 Throughout the year, senior management reviews these risks with our Board of Directors at regular Board meetings as part of management presentations that focus on particular business functions, operations or strategies and presents the steps taken by management to mitigate or eliminate such risks.

-Each of our Board committees also oversees the management of our Company's risk that falls within such committee's areas of responsibility.
-The Audit Committee oversees the operation of our risk management program, including the identification of the primary risks associated with our business and periodic updates to such risks, and reports to our Board of Directors regarding these activities.
+Our governance structure is equipped with policies and procedures that define approaches to cybersecurity and how to respond to incidents.
+Our Board of Directors, through the Audit Committee, oversees the management of material cybersecurity risks through periodic review of potential exposures to cybersecurity threats and continuous support for the development of technologies and operations to identify and mitigate risks primary risks associated with our business and periodic updates to such risks, and reports to our Board of Directors regarding these activities.
 In connection with its risk management role, the Audit Committee meets privately with representatives from our independent registered public accounting firm and our Chief Financial Officer.
 The Nominating Committee monitors the effectiveness of our corporate governance guidelines and our code of conduct and ethics.
 The Compensation Committee assesses and monitors whether any of our compensation policies and programs has the potential to encourage excessive risk-taking.
 In performing such functions, each committee has full access to management, as well as the ability to engage advisors.